pivotal/docs-tap/tap-gui/plugins/app-live-view-springboot.hbs.md

 The **Reset** resets the log levels to the original state.
 The **Reset All** on top right corner of the page resets all the loggers to default state.

-> **Note:** The UI allows the user to change the log levels and see the live changes on the application.
+The UI allows the user to change the log levels and see the live changes on the application.
 These changes are temporary and will go away if the underlying pod gets restarted.

 ![Log Levels Page in UI](images/log-levels.png)